Fireman730/djceu2021/markdown/02-guac.md

 <!-- Note -->
 So, what if instead you did this, and bypassed the Java servlet bits altogether?

+Maybe you don't want to add a Java runtime environment and servlet container to your deployment chain?
+Maybe you're a pure-Python shop and simply don't have Java development capacity on your team?
+Maybe you just really, really like using Django?

 What if you could write a full blown Guacamole client, in Python, using Django, that has access to everything that's in your data model and that you can just plug into your Django deployment pipeline?
 Well it turns out that you can do exactly that.